urlaube/startbootstrap-scrolling-nav/README.md

 ## Usage

 The theme creates a single-page layout from the content files in the `./user/content/` folder and auto-generates the menu entries from the titles of the different content files.
-Each session gets its own #fragment URL from the cleaned-up `Title:` value in the content file.
+Each section gets its own #fragment URL from the cleaned-up `Title:` value in the content file.
 You can overwrite the auto-generated #fragment URL by setting the `Section:` value in the content file.